fernandezfran/galpynostatic/README.md

 [![doi](https://img.shields.io/badge/doi-TODO-b19cd9)](https://www.doi.org/)

-**galpynostatic** is a Python package with a physics-based heuristic model for identifying the five minutes charging electrode material.
+**galpynostatic** is a Python package with a physics-based heuristic model for identifying optimal characteristics of the fifteen-minute charging electrode material.

 ## Requirements